BAYANIHAN in the time of COVID-19: BPI Foundation supports Farmers in Pampanga

 Sewing to help save lives: BPI Foundation provides livelihood to poor community while supplying cloth masks to front liners

 BPI Foundation, the social development arm of the Bank of the Philippine Islands (BPI), provided livelihood opportunities to a social enterprise and its community of seamstresses in Payatas as they supply cloth masks to medical front liners amid the COVID-19 outbreak.

-Several enterprises have transformed the health emergency situation into an opportunity to innovate and develop their products.
-One of them is Habi Lifestyle, a BPI Sinag social enterprise who gives individuals an opportunity to make responsible, conscious, and positive choices through its 100% Filipino-made, environment-friendly, and sustainable fashion accessories.
-The enterprise faced the current crisis by using their expertise for producing cloth face masks, which are now in high demand for health protection.
-BPI Foundation has reached out to them to produce 1,000 cloth masks, aiding the livelihood of around 30 seamstresses in their Payatas community.
+Several enterprises have transformed the health emergency into an opportunity to innovate and develop their products.
+One of them is Habi Lifestyle, a BPI Sinag social enterprise that gives individuals an opportunity to make responsible, conscious, and positive choices through its 100% Filipino-made, environment-friendly, and sustainable fashion accessories.
+The enterprise faced the current crisis by using its expertise to produce cloth face masks, which are now in high demand for health protection.
+BPI Foundation has reached out to them to create 1,000 cloth masks, aiding the livelihood of around 30 seamstresses in their Payatas community.

 “During these trying times, our focus is to help keep their businesses afloat.
 We need to support our social enterprises now more than ever since they have the capacity to directly help the underserved communities,” said BPI Foundation Executive Director Owen Cammayo.

-“Through this initiative, we also want to extend assistance to our medical front liners who are closely combating the spread of the deadly virus.
-We’ll give the cloth masks to the doctors and medical staff of the Research Institute for Tropical Medicine (RITM),” he added.
+“Through this initiative, we also want to extend assistance to our medical front-liners who are closely combating the spread of the deadly virus.
+We’ll give the cloth masks to the Research Institute for Tropical Medicine (RITM) doctors and medical staff,” he added.

 BPI named Philippines’ best bank for CSR

 BPI AMTC wins big at the CFA Society Philippines Best Managed Fund Awards 2021